 The Goods Line, Sydney, is urban renewal at its best.
 Transforming a long-abandoned freight railway line into green space, this formerly dead part of town now draws city workers outside and creates an attractive walkway between Central Station and Darling Harbour.

-This area was my former stomping ground (I’m ex-ABC and UTS, both of which back on to the Goods Line) except there was no stomping.
-There was nothing here.
+For years there was nothing here.
 So even for a local – especially for locals – it’s an amazing transformation.

 And for visitors, feel free to take for granted how green it all is, how many cool cafes are nearby, how you can stroll past Frank Gehry-designed buildings as if, like, all of Sydney is this green and open and cool.

 - Impressive architecturally designed university building

 - Urban renewal done right